Taphouse vs Cork: Which Homebrew GUI Is Worth Your Money?

 The Verdict

-Cork and Taphouse share the same foundation — both are modern SwiftUI apps that look good on macOS.
-But Taphouse does more for less money.
-With security scanning, service management, Mac App Store integration, scheduled maintenance, and 15+ features Cork doesn't have, Taphouse offers significantly more value at €9.99 compared to Cork's ~$25.
+Cork and Taphouse share the same foundation — both are modern SwiftUI apps with package management, services, taps, and a polished native UI.
+Where Taphouse pulls ahead is in scope: CVE scanning, Apple Silicon migration, Mac App Store integration, third-party app updates, scheduled maintenance, and more — at €9.99 compared to Cork's ~$25.
 Unless open source is a hard requirement, Taphouse is the stronger choice.

 Try Taphouse Free — No Commitment